Mihiro1ll1/sono-in-nz/page/profile.md

 <br/>Thank you for visiting!

-I am Sono, who will be coming to New Zealand from December 2023 for a working holiday.
+I am Sono, who will going working holiday in New Zealand from December 2023.

-I am 29 years old man.
+I am 29 years-old man.

 I had worked as a spacecraft engineer in a startup company in Tokyo for about 5 years.

 Taking this opportunity to live in new environment gaining new stimulation, I will refresh my mind and reconsider my future career and my life.

-I hope the contents in this blog are interesting and informative to you.
+I hope the contents in this blog are interesting and informative for you.